Disable the Crash Reporter Dialog in Mac OS X

 defaults write com.apple.CrashReporter DialogType none

-and you can show the Crash Reporter again by entering the following at the command line:
+and you can reverse this to show the Crash Reporter again by entering the following at the command line:

 defaults write com.apple.CrashReporter DialogType crashreport

 It’s generally best to leave this kind of thing set to the default settings, and sending in crash reports actually helps Apple debug and improve software, but if you have a compelling reason to disable it, now you know how to.